ScriptBasic/WinPBX/docs/CBSTR Class.md

 Returns the leftmost substring of the string.

 ```
-FUNCTION Left OVERLOAD (BYREF cws AS CBSTR, BYVAL nChars AS INTEGER) AS CWSTR
+FUNCTION Left OVERLOAD (BYREF cws AS CBSTR, BYVAL nChars AS INTEGER) AS CBSTR
 ```

 | Parameter  | Description |